jvm-wiki/interpreter/README.md

-# interpeter
+# interpreter
-The repository of information relating to interpreting the JVM’s bytecode.
+Information relating to interpretation of JVM bytecode.